n8n-io/self-hosted-ai-starter-kit/docs/alb-cloudfront-setup.md

 # ALB and CloudFront Setup Guide

-This document explains the new Application Load Balancer (ALB) and CloudFront CDN setup functionality added to the AI Starter Kit deployment system.
+This document explains the new Application Load Balancer (ALB) and CloudFront CDN setup functionality added to the GeuseMaker deployment system.

 ## Overview